 Nonprofit Banking | 5 Things Every Nonprofit Should Know

-For nonprofits of any size, how you hold on to your money matters.
+For nonprofits of any size, how you hold onto your money matters.
 You may already be researching banks in your area in preparation for opening an account but don’t know what to look for when choosing the best one.

 If you’re a nonprofit, the rules are a little different than those followed by for-profit organizations.
 When selecting a bank, you’ll need to consider factors that for-profit organizations don’t typically deal with when setting up an account for their business.